kxxjxxl/highcharts-ts/README.md

 ## How to Install

-Installing is easy as pie, and much faster:
+nstalling is ez pz, just:

 ```bash
 npm install